reifyhealth/specmonstah/README.md

 * A _query_ that specifies which entities you're interested in working with

-Let's start with a simple example.
+Let's start with a basic example.
 We're going to focus only on _generating_ data structures; we're not going to insert them into a database.